w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="middle" %}

+Show examples of complex images and images of text.
 Images of text are those which are intended to be read as text but are coded as an image.
-Complex images are those whose description requires more than a short phrase.
-Show examples of these types of images and explain that coordination among different team members is required to create accessible complex images.
-Explain accessibility requirements that these images have, such as appropriate contrast ratios.
+Complex images are those whose description requires more than a short phrase or sentence.
+Explain accessibility requirements that these images have, such as appropriate contrast ratios and appropriate text descriptions.

+Explain that coordination among different team members is required to establish the relations  between  parts of complex images and their adjacent components (for example text and other images) so that the relationship is perceived and understood visually and through the provided descriptions.

 #### Learning Outcomes for Topic

 Students should be able to:

 * create user interfaces that support appropriate contrast ratios for complex images when they are required to understand the contents
-* create user interfaces that support use of text instead of images of text as much as possible
+* create user interfaces that support use of text instead of images of text when the technology in use can provide the desired visual presentation
-* identify related requirements for content authors to provide descriptions for complex images that serve the same purpose as the graphical object
+* identify related requirements for content authors to provide descriptions for complex images that convey the same information as the graphical object

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Provide examples of complex images and graphics, such as charts and diagrams.
 Explain that they need to have a contrast ratio requirement of at least 3:1, as they are necessary to understand the content.
 For references on how to provide complex graphics that meet the required contrast ratio, see technique [G18: Ensuring that a contrast ratio of at least 4.5:1 exists between text (and images of text) and background behind the text](https://www.w3.org/WAI/WCAG21/Techniques/general/G18.html).
 * Explain that images of text present information intended to be read as text.
-Emphasize that sometimes it is difficult to tell visually if text has been coded as a text or as an image.
+Emphasize that sometimes it is difficult to tell visually if text has been coded as a text or as an image, so coordination among designers, developers, and content authors is needed to determine if the technologies in use can achieve the desired visual presentation.
+Emphasize that, if an image of text is still required, there needs to be a text alternative that conveys the same information as the image of text.
 Explain that coding an image of text appropriately is a responsibility of the developer, whereas providing descriptions for images of text is a responsibility shared with the content author.
-* Refer back to examples of complex images and graphics.
-Explain that they need to have text alternatives and descriptions  that allow people to understand and interpret such images without having to look at them.
+* Show examples of complex images and graphics, such as maps, diagrams, and charts.
+Explain that they need to have text descriptions  that allow people to understand and interpret such images without having to look at them.
 Explain that providing these text alternatives is a designers' responsibility, whereas providing the text descriptions is a responsibility shared with the content author.

 #### Ideas to Assess Knowledge for Topic